Cyrila7/CUNYswap/README.md

 ## 🎯 About

-SUNYswap is a secure, student-focused marketplace designed specifically for the SUNY (State University of New York) community.
+CUNYswap is a secure, student-focused marketplace designed specifically for the SUNY (City University of New York) community.
 It provides a trusted platform where students can list items for sale, browse available products, communicate with sellers, and build a safer campus trading environment.

-### Why SUNYswap?
+### Why CUNYswap?

-- **Campus-Specific**: Restricted to verified SUNY student emails
+- **Campus-Specific**: Restricted to verified CUNY student emails
 - **Safe & Secure**: Built-in reporting system and Firebase authentication
 - **Easy to Use**: Intuitive interface with real-time updates
 - **Community-Driven**: Designed by students, for students